 If the hostnames are different, there are a few things you can do to investigate this:

-- First, when you are taken to the Endpoint details page after clicking on the hostname inside the Detection, take note of the hostname that is listed.
+- First, when you are taken to the Endpoint details page after clicking on the hostname inside the Threat, take note of the hostname that is listed.

 - Open your Carbon Black Cloud console

 - Search for the hostname that was listed in the Endpoints details page in Red Canary.

 - Click on the arrow next to the hostname of the Endpoint.

 - Take note of the Device ID that is listed below the Endpoint hostname.